Providing the time and space for ambitious research projects.

 The Dean’s office will input information about the nominee in the Qualtrics application form and upload the nomination file at the end of the form.
 The nomination file includes several pieces: the Dean’s cover letter, recommendation letter, and nominee’s letter/research proposal.

-Below is the information the Dean's office will need to have ready to paste and upload in the application portal.
+Below is the information the Dean’s office will need to have ready to paste and upload to the application portal.
 The Chair or Director of the nominee will provide this information, as needed, to the Dean.

 - nominee’s research project title

 - nominee’s upcoming review (third-year reappointment review, tenure review, promotion to full) and estimated semester of that review

 - identify which semester the candidate is requesting as the semester in residence at the CCSS.